-We have operating leases for the premises we occupy in many of our locations, including our branch office operations.
+We have operating leases for the premises we occupy in many of our locations, including our employee-based branch office operations.
 At inception, we determine if an arrangement to utilize a building or piece of equipment is a lease and, if so, the appropriate lease classification.
-All of our leases are operating leases.
-If the arrangement is determined to be a lease, we recognize an ROU asset and a corresponding lease liability on our Statement of Financial Condition.
-ROU assets represent our right to use an underlying asset for the lease term, and lease liabilities represent our obligation to make lease payments arising from the lease.
-We elected the practical expedient, where leases with an initial term of 12 months or less are not recorded as an ROU asset or lease liability.
-Our lease terms include any noncancelable periods and may reflect periods covered by options to extend when it is reasonably certain that we will exercise those options.
+Substantially all of our leases are operating leases.
+If the arrangement is determined to be a lease, we recognize a right-of-use ("ROU") lease asset and a corresponding lease liability on our Statement of Financial Condition.
+ROU lease assets represent our right to use an underlying asset for the lease term, and lease liabilities represent our obligation to make lease payments arising from the lease.
+We elected the practical expedient, where leases with an initial term of 12 months or less are not recorded as an ROU lease asset or lease liability.
+Our lease terms include any noncancelable periods and may reflect periods covered by options to extend or terminate when it is reasonably certain that we will exercise those options.

-We record our lease ROU assets at the amount of the lease liability plus any prepaid rent and initial direct costs, less any lease incentives and accrued rent.
+We record our ROU lease assets at the amount of the lease liability plus any prepaid rent, amounts paid for lessor-owned leasehold improvements, and initial direct costs, less any lease incentives and accrued rent.
 We record lease liabilities at commencement date based on the present value of lease payments over the lease term, which is discounted using our commencement date incremental borrowing rate, or at the imputed rate within the lease, as appropriate.
 Our incremental borrowing rate considers the weighted-average yields on RJF's senior notes payable, adjusted for collateralization and tenor.
-Variable lease costs associated with payments for common area maintenance charges and other variable costs are not reflected in the measurement of ROU assets and lease liabilities.
 For our real estate leases, we elected the practical expedient to account for the lease and non-lease components as a single lease.

-See Note 10 for further information on leases.
+See Note 10 for additional information on our leases.